hypertrack/live-app-ios/README.md

 #### Step 2.
 Create and track action

-When the user select a location you will get a callback in ```didSelectLocation``` function of ```HTViewInteractionDelegate``` extension.
+When the user selects a location, you will get a callback in the ```didSelectLocation``` function of your ```HTViewInteractionDelegate``` extension.
 This is the right time to start a trip.
-For starting a trip , you need to create a session which can be achieved by creating a 'visit' [action](https://docs.hypertrack.com/api/entities/action.html).
+For starting a trip, you need to create a session.
+This can be achieved by creating a 'visit' [action](https://docs.hypertrack.com/api/entities/action.html).
 You will need two things to create an action.
-1. ```expectedPlace``` - This is the destination for the visit that you want to do.
-You have it after you select the destination
+1. ```expectedPlace``` - This is the destination for the visit.
+You have it after you select the destination.
-2. ```lookupId``` - A ```lookpupId``` is an identifier created by you for the live location trip.
-A ```lookupId``` is what needs to be shared to the other person , so they can join your trip and share there location.
+2. ```lookupId``` - A ```lookpupId``` is an identifier created by you for the Live Location trip.
+A ```lookupId``` is what needs to be shared with the friend, so they can join your trip and share their location.
 We chose it to be the UUID.
 You can use your own internal identifiers.

-For starter project goto ```ShareLiveLocationVC.swift``` and add the below code when you get a callback of location selection.
+For starter project, go to ```ShareLiveLocationVC.swift``` and add the following code when you get a callback of location selection.
 ```swift
         let htActionParams = HyperTrackActionParams()
         htActionParams.expectedPlace = place